nhu92/Mixed-DNA-Project/09-GenerateTestingOutput.md

 I will start to rerun the 100 tests from the Kew Garden database.
 Should I remove the individiuals that we found some issues with?
 Or I can replace those species with other ones from the Kew?
 Also, I wish to sample each species with even times to avoid bias.
 Also, I want to generate a super mix with reduced reads number.

 I will check each species reads number, then, I will thin down the read number for each species into 150k reads to avoid a huge input file.

+---

+I need to generate some example trees for the display.
+It is better to color them in a good way.
+I probably need to show the heatmap with the topology on side.